 - Life Unlimited.

 We're also an associate partner of the European Assistive Technology Information Network (EASTIN).

 Here is a brief history of Enable New Zealand and some milestones in our development.

-- National disability information bureau and library established
+- We established a national disability information bureau and library

-- Won Ministry of Health contract to provide Equipment and Modifications services for three regional health authorities (1995)
+- We won a Ministry of Health contract for equipment and modification services covering three health authorities

 2000 to 2009